 Readers are busy.
+Some are lazy.
 They scan text looking for meaning and they want it fast.
-Other writing competes for their attention and it is only a click away.
+Other writing competes for their attention.
+Competition it is only a click away.
 Grab them before they go.

 Move straight to the action.
 Passive first sentences send readers fleeing.
 You can read elsewhere about the passive voice and why you should prefer to avoid it.

 Online, opening words are often a teaser to lure readers.
-If Google indexed your story, the first 150 characters become the descriptive text telling people what to expect when they click the link.
+If Google indexed your story, the first 150 characters are often used as the descriptive text telling people what to expect when they click the link.